 In accordance with the implementation rules of EIT Laws, a qualified "High and New Technology Enterprise" ("HNTE") is eligible for a preferential tax rate of 15%.
 The HNTE certificate is effective for a period of three years.
 An entity could re-apply for the HNTE certificate when the prior certificate expires.
-The Company's subsidiary, Shanghai Zhizhen, is eligible to enjoy a preferential tax rate of 15% from 2020 to 2022 to the extent it has taxable income under the EIT Law.
+The Company's subsidiary, Shanghai Xiao-i, were approved as a HNTE and is eligible to enjoy a preferential tax rate of 15% beginning 2021 and renewing the HNTE every three years.
+In November 2023, Shanghai Xiao-i renewed the HNTE, which allows Shanghai Xiao-I to enjoy a preferential tax rate of 15% from 2023 to 2026 to the extent it has taxable income under the EIT Law.

 Guizhou Xiao-I was qualified as an eligible software enterprise before the income tax year-end final settlement in 2017.
 As a result of this qualification, it is entitled to a tax holiday of a full exemption for the years ended December 31, 2017 and 2018, in which its taxable income is greater than zero, followed by a three-year 50% exemption.
-In 2022, the tax holiday has expired and Guizhou Xiao-I applied qualification of HNTE, which allows Guizhou Xiao-i to enjoy a preferential tax rate of 15% from 2022 to 2024.
+In 2022, the tax holiday has expired and Guizhou Xiao-I renewed qualification of HNTE, which allows Guizhou Xiao-i to enjoy a preferential tax rate of 15% from 2022 to 2025.